jameyquinn/jameyquinn.github.io/README.md

 My partner is often frustrated that I would rather build something (and have it later) than buy something (and have it now-ish).
 My colleagues are often frustrated that I am inconsistent between home and work.

-Like a good tall tree, I require sunshine, a fresh breeze, the buzz of lifeforms around me, and water to feel happy.
+Like a good tall tree, I require sunshine, a fresh breeze, the buzz of life around me, and water to feel happy.

-I have an experimental approach ("scouting" - searching for what's real) to most things and even willing to be the proverbial guinea pig for a crazy idea.
-If you're playing music I might be the first to dance and give others the nerve and the freedom to dance themselves.
-Sometimes I'll be the last, acknowledging that every person should have a chance to shine without having shadows cast.
+I have an experimental approach ("scouting" - searching for what's real) to most things.
+I am willing to be the proverbial guinea pig for a crazy idea.
+If you're playing music I might be the first to dance and thus give others the nerve and the freedom to dance themselves.
+Sometimes I'll be the last one up, while I acknowledge that every person should have a chance to shine without having shadows cast.

 ## My job